hundredtonmantis/hundredtonmantis.github.io/_posts/2018-10-12-First-Post.md

 Although I know a good amount about computers (use Linux as my main OS, comfortable with the commmand line, able to follow most technical documentation, have done some Python programming, etc.) I am going to approach everything in this course as if I was a newcomer to the subject.
 I believe this will be good for me in a number of ways and I will expand on why in the next post I make.

+I will attempt to continue posting on a regular basis, at least a few times a week until I complete the course.
+After that I will probably host a blog elsewhere and post a link to it in my final post here.

+Since this blog was started using the jekyll-now static blog setup from Barry Clarke, the first post originally contained information on how to get started using the blog.
+I have preserved this below for my own reference.

+***

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).